JamesKrW/JamesKrW.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second-year graduate student from Pre-Doctoral MPCS, University of Chicago.
 My researh interest is broadly about natural language processing, reinforcement learning and machine learning theory.
-My primary research goal is to
+My current research goal is to build powerful lanaguge models that can solve real-world problems.

-I received my Bachelor's degree in Computer Science from Shanghai Jiao Tong University in 2022, where I'm fortunate to work in Explainable AI group advised by Prof. Quanshi Zhang.
+Before joining Uchicago, I received my Bachelor's degree in Computer Science from Shanghai Jiao Tong University in 2022, where I'm fortunate to work in Explainable AI group advised by Prof. Quanshi Zhang.